jhamberg/city-solver/README.md

 node index.js
 ```

 You can change the grid size by adjusting the arguments passed to main.
+This solution only serves a proof of concept.
+It is unoptimal.